TieDyedDevil/afx2tool-linux/README.md

 The `afx2-tool` has two ways to save an Axe-FX preset to a file: export and download.

-The export operation saves the contents of the Axe-FX edit buffer.
+The export (`-E`) operation saves the contents of the Axe-FX edit buffer.
 The preset number and name are used to create the name of the file.
 Any unsaved modifications in the edit buffer will be saved to the file.

+*IMPORTANT*: Unsaved changes in the Axe-FX edit buffer are lost by the `-b`, `-e` and `-p` options.

 To export a preset not already in the edit buffer, `afx2-tool` first selects the preset.